MargaretKrutikova/margareta.dev/content/blog/i-dread-working-with-frontend/index.md

 I have seen developers who are scared to work with frontend, and I understand why - it is all new and they haven't seen much of it.
 I am the opposite - I feel like I have seen too much to have a reason to be scared.
 From implementing close on click outside and fighting some `npm` library with a component that uses `event.stopPropagation` and steels the click event so you can never ever be done with your little click-outside feature.
 Friends don't let friends stop propagating events!
 Especially if those friends are creating an `npm` library.

 My fear originates from a complete uncertainty regardless of how much experience in Frontend you have.
 This new feature request to open the dropdown from an `npm` library on click on the small icon might take anywhere from an hour to weeks of dreadful headbang work.

+I am sorry for the rant, I am not feeling well.